pasqal-io/qadence/docs/getting_started/installation.md

 ## Requirements

 Qadence is fully tested on Linux/MacOS operating systems.
-For Widows users, we recommend using [WSL2](https://learn.microsoft.com/en-us/windows/wsl/about) to install a Linux distribution of choice.
+For Windows users, we recommend using [WSL2](https://learn.microsoft.com/en-us/windows/wsl/about) to install a Linux distribution of choice.

 ## Installation